Weybridge Beekeepers runs a one year course which is part of our overall two-year programme of support for new beekeepers.

 Course Fees and Booking

-The total fee is £160 (£150 for a second person at the same address).
+The total fee is £170 (£150 for a second person at the same address).
 This covers the tuition for both parts of the course (theory and practical).
-The course fee includes Digital BeeCraft magazine for 6 months, Copies of Weybridge newsletters monthly for the year and rights to attend Weybridge meetings.
-It does NOT include Surrey or BBKA membership or Bee Disease Insurance.
+The course fee includes Digital BeeCraft magazine for 6 months, copies of the Weybridge division monthly newsletters for the year and rights to attend Weybridge meetings.
+It does NOT include Surrey BKA or British BKA membership or Bee Disease Insurance.

 In the past there has been a heavy demand for this course, and as the number of places is limited, early enrollment is recommended.